Estates and Taxes

 • Collectibles such as jewelry, art, antiques, precious metals, coins or stamps, are taxed at 28%.

-• Business stocks are taxed at up to 28%.
+• Some portions of business inventory are taxed at up to 28%.

 • Capital gains rules are slightly different for mutual funds — capital gains distributions can be taxed even if they are reinvested.